Skip to content

 App lifecycle (install, update, uninstall)NoYes

-When using upjack standalone, hooks, schedules, views, and bundle declarations are stored in the manifest and available for inspection, but they have no effect unless a runtime interprets them.
+Relationship indexing, graph traversal, and activity tracking are handled entirely by the library and work in both standalone and hosted modes.
+Hooks, schedules, views, and bundle declarations are stored in the manifest and available for inspection, but they have no effect unless a runtime interprets them.

 mpak is the MCPB package registry.
 Upjack apps are published to mpak like any other bundle.
 The mpak registry indexes them, and the mpak CLI can download and install them.
 The NimbleBrain platform’s installer adds the Upjack-specific scaffolding on top of standard mpak installation.